4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

  $0:=String(Current date;System date long)
 ```

-In the Web area, the 4D method can be called with the following syntax:
+En el área Web, el método 4D puede ser llamado con la siguiente sintaxis:

 ```js
 $4d.today()
 ```

 The 4D method does not receive any parameters but it does return the value of $0 to the callback function called by 4D after the execution of the method.
-We want to display the date in the HTML page that is loaded by the Web area.
+Queremos mostrar la fecha en la página HTML que es cargada por el área Web.

 Here is the code of the HTML page: